-In order to meet this requirement, the Fund's actuary has carried out an additional assessment of the Fund as at 31 March 2014, using a valuation methodology that is consistent with IAS19.
+In order to meet this requirement, the Fund's actuary has carried out an additional assessment of the Fund as at 31 March 2015, using a valuation methodology that is consistent with IAS19.
 Although all the financial assumptions used in this exercise have been updated to the reporting date, the principal difference of basis between this and the 2013 triennial "funding valuation" is that the discount rate under IAS19 is based on the 20 year gilt yield plus credit spread (compared to a scheme-specific "risk asset" based rate in the funding valuation).
-This resulted in a discount rate of 4.5% being used in the IAS19 assessment (compared to 6.1% in the funding valuation).
+This resulted in a discount rate of 3.2% being used in the IAS19 assessment (compared to 4.6% in the funding valuation).

 Other key assumptions employed by the actuary in the calculation are shown below.
-The estimated impact of the change of assumptions to 31 March 2014 is to decrease the actuarial present value by £9m.
+The estimated impact of the change of assumptions to 31 March 2015 is to increase the actuarial present value by £129m.